Hume Highway: New South Wales

+In March 1967 the last single lane bridge on the highway, that carried it over the Bargo River and Main Southern railway line at Bargo, was replaced.

 Between February 2009 and March 2012, both carriageways were widened between Brooks Road and Narellan Road.
-This work was undertaken in 3 stages.
-The first stage, widening to 4 lanes each way between Brooks Road and St Andrews Road St Andrews was completed in 2010.
-The second stage, widening to 4 lanes each way between St Andrews Road and Raby Road commenced in 2009 and was completed in mid-2011.
-The final stage, widening to 3 lanes each way between Raby Road and Narellan Road, commenced in September 2010 and was completed in March 2012.
+This work was undertaken in three stages.
+The first stage, widening to four lanes each way between Brooks Road and St Andrews Road St Andrews was completed in 2010.
+The second stage, widening to four lanes each way between St Andrews Road and Raby Road commenced in 2009 and was completed in mid-2011.
+The final stage, widening to three lanes each way between Raby Road and Narellan Road, commenced in September 2010 and was completed in March 2012.
 Construction of a pedestrian bridge over the highway to link Claymore and Woodbine was also completed.
 This section of the highway, opened as part of the two stages opened in October 1973 and December 1974, was originally designed for widening of the carriageways to three lanes.

 Work commenced in 2010 on a 9.5 km bypass of Holbrook.
 The bypass was opened to traffic on 7 August 2013 after being postponed due to wet weather.
 The opening of the bypass resulted in dual carriageway (much to freeway standard) over the full length of the highway for the first time.
+In 2019, the distinctive Meccano Set steel gantry carrying overhead directional signs and traffic signals at the intersection of the Hume Highway, Woodville Road and Henry Lawson Drive in Lansdowne was replaced with a near-identical replica after public consultation favoured retaining the landmark.